Derby County F.C.: Play-off defeats, administration and relegation

 The following season local businessman Mel Morris assumed ownership of the club.
 Morris initially oversaw a level of spending unprecedented in Derby's history, breaking the club's transfer record four times in his first three years, but also oversaw an equally unprecedented managerial turnover, with nine managers in six years from June 2015.
 In that period, the club endured three unsuccessful play-off campaigns, failing in the semi-finals twice and losing in the 2019 final to Aston Villa.
 In May 2021, the club, managed by Wayne Rooney, narrowly avoided relegation to League One.
 In May 2021, the possibility of EFL sanctions arose amidst allegations of breaches of financial fair play regulations.
 On 8 July 2021, the EFL imposed a transfer embargo on the club, leaving Rooney with a squad of just nine contracted senior professionals.

 On 17 September 2021, the club's board of directors announced that the club was to go into administration, and the EFL confirmed Derby faced a 12-point deduction.
 On 16 November, the club had a further deduction of nine points for breaching EFL accounting rules.
 A further three-point deduction, for breaches of EFL profitability and sustainability rules, was suspended.
-Derby and related companies were reported to owe £29.3m to HMRC.
+Derby and related companies were reported to owe £29.3m to HM Revenue and Customs.
 Other liabilities included a £20m loan from US investment group MSD Holdings, plus various football and trade creditors owed around £15m.
 Following a defeat at QPR, Derby County were relegated to League One.

 On 26 June 2022, after Derbyshire-based property developer David Clowes had purchased Pride Park, his bid to buy the club was accepted, and Quantuma granted Clowes preferred bidder status.
 The administrators said Clowes's offer complied with EFL insolvency policy, meaning Derby would avoid a further points deduction.
 The deal, and the club's exit from administration, was eventually confirmed on 1 July 2022, though some constraints on transfers were agreed by the EFL and Derby's new owners.
 (Clowes paid £33m to purchase the club, which included £19.7m paid to creditors, and agreed a £22m deal to buy Pride Park and settle an outstanding loan to MSD.)
 In September 2022, Derby had appointed Rotherham United manager Paul Warne.
 The side vied for promotion, but missed out on the League One play-offs, finishing 7th.
 The club's transfer embargo was finally lifted in May 2023.